 What does caregiver/eldercare coaching look like?
 How does it work?
-Coaching focuses on achieving future goals.
+Coaching focuses on a partnership between the coach and the client so that future goals can be achieved.
 Coaching differs from counseling as the past is not a primary issue, it is assessed to better understand current dynamics occurring in the older person’s life, however the coach designs a plan to assist the older adult and/or caregiver(s) achieve the most supportive plan for quality of life as a person ages.
-Coaching most often occurs telephonically and/or through computer based communication.
+Coaching most often occurs telephonically and/or through computer-based communication.
 Many times the coaching can be completed in 1-2 hours and can be broken into small time frames as the care-giving process occurs..

 Common questions that generate a coaching request: